Meet Our Team

 Joan has worked at CCMA since October 2017, first as the Language Manager for St. George and now as Executive Director.
 Joan leads the CCMA team with a vision of inclusion for newcomers, driving the organization to expand our services for the benefit of newcomers and the community as a whole.
 In her role as Executive Director Joan leads operational planning, creation of innovation programming and partnership development to support inclusion and retention in Charlotte County.
 She is on the Board to Eastern Charlotte Chambers of Commerce and she loves socializing and getting to know other cultures.
 In her recreational time, you can find her crafting and fostering cats for the St. George Animal Shelter.

-Manager of Settlement Services
+Settlement Services Counsellor

 Suren Yoga Nathan